petercoles/laravel-google-analytics-tracking/readme.md

 ```
 @include('google-analytics::script')
 ```
-T
+Traditionally this was placed near the closing body tag.
+However as the script is now loaded asynchronously, it can be added anywhere where a script tag is legitimate.

-On your production server, set your tracking code to the .env file
+On your production server, set your tracking code in the .env file
 ```
 GOOGLE_ANALYTICS_TRACKING_ID=UA-XXXXXXXX-X
 ```